mulle-kybernetik-tv/MulleObjCCLionDemo/README.md

 ### mulle-objc version 0.21 (Future as of 1.2022) and beyond

-Use [FoundationWrap](//github.com/MulleFoundation/FoundationWrap) to create a directory `usr` in your project with all the required headers and libraries.
+Check the [FoundationWrap](//github.com/MulleFoundation/FoundationWrap/releases)" for possibly pre-packaged release archives.
+Otherwise install the [FoundationWrap](//github.com/MulleFoundation/FoundationWrap) headers and libraries with [mulle-sde](//github.com/mulle-sde).

 Assuming your project is called "myproject" and has been placed into `~/CLionProjects`.